Safvet-beg Bašagić: Life

 Bašagić was born on 6 May 1870 in Nevesinje into a Bosnian Muslim noble family.
-His maternal grandfather was Dedaga Čengić, the son of agha Smail-aga Čengić (1780–1840).
+His maternal grandfather was Dedaga Čengić, the son of agha Smail Agha Čengić (1780–1840).

 Bašagić completed his primary education in Konjic, Mostar, and Sarajevo, and later earned a doctorate from the University of Vienna, where he studied Arabic and Persian.

 In 1908, he became the first parliamentary president of the Muslim National Organisation.
 He taught Oriental languages at the University of Zagreb and was an associate of Silvije Strahimir Kranjčević.

 As president of the Diet of Bosnia, Bašagić advocated for either unification of Bosnia and Herzegovina with Croatia or for autonomy.

 He served as curator of the Archaeological Museum in Sarajevo from 1919 to 1927.

 Bašagić died in 1934 in Sarajevo and was buried in the cemetery of Gazi Husrev-beg's Mosque.

 Works

 The Bašagić Collection of Islamic manuscripts and old books, housed at the University Library in Bratislava, was inscribed on UNESCO's Memory of the World Register in 1997.
 Parts of the collection are available online through the World Digital Library and the Digital Library of the University Library in Bratislava.